Updated: Jun 7

 Access help to pay for college

-Use the Free Application for Federal Student Aid (FAFSA) form by April 15, 2021 to apply for financial aid, including the federal work-study program.
+Use the Free Application for Federal Student Aid (FAFSA) form to apply for financial aid, including the federal work-study program.
 Make sure you are mindful of the federal and state deadlines associated with the FAFSA.

 Your college or university may also offer special scholarships or grants if you are an essential worker.
 Check with the respective financial aid and/or services office to learn more about this potential funding opportunity.

 You may also apply for emergency aid at your college or university.
 The information may be on their COVID-19 information webpage but if you do not find the application, a quick Google search for “emergency aid” or “emergency fund” and your institution’s name can help to locate it.
 Connect with the Dean of Students’ office to inquire about aid available for food, housing, and other basic needs, ask a trusted faculty member if your college has a “FAST Fund” available.

 The CARES Act protections for federal student loan borrowers has been extended to September 30, 2021 for interest accrual and payments.
 Nonpayment during this time will not affect public service loan forgiveness and other forgiveness or loan rehabilitation programs.
 Credit reporting, wage garnishment, and tax refund seizures will be halted during this forbearance period as well.
 If you have educational loans from a private lender or institution you should review their website to identify what relief they may be offering during the pandemic.

 Like financial aid, we always recommend that you start with accessing money you won’t need to pay back; however, sometimes an emergency loan may be necessary.
 You may consider free interest loans that organizations like Central Scholarship and the Hebrew Free Loan Society, who are offering assistance during the pandemic.